-All firms which have an authorisation from the Central Bank of Ireland to operate in Ireland are shown in our Registers section.
-Prior to entering into a financial services transaction, members of the public and shareholders should always check the regulatory status of the firm.
+All firms which hold an authorisation from the Central Bank of Ireland (‘Central Bank’) to provide financial services in Ireland are listed in our Registers section.
+Prior to entering into a financial services transaction, members of the public can check the regulatory status of the firm they are dealing with.

 Please note that some firms based in the European Economic Area may be regulated in their Home State and may be authorised to provide services in Ireland under Passporting arrangements.
-Please contact the Central Bank to check the regulatory status of such a firm.
-Tel: 00353 1 224 4000.

-Consequences of Dealing with an Unauthorised Investment Firm
+Consequences of Dealing with Unauthorised Firms

-Unauthorised Investment Firms and Warning notices
+Unauthorised Investment Firms and Warning Notices

 Under the Central Bank (Supervision and Enforcement) Act 2013, the Central Bank has the authority to publish warning notices naming persons or firms who are providing financial services without the appropriate authorisation or who are holding themselves out to be a regulated financial service provider where they do not have the appropriate authorisation to provide financial services.
 A list of unauthorised firms in respect of whom warning notices have been published by the Central Bank to date is available at List/Search Unauthorised Firms.

 If you have been approached about an investment scam - or think you are a victim - report it to the Central Bank and you may also wish to report the matter to the Gardaí.